 God is continually teaching me the importance of obedience, often when it doesn’t make sense—and even when doesn’t seem that I’m producing much.
 The truth is, God never asked me to speak perfect Swahili or to be a superstar in this community.
 But He did call me to be right here in Tanzania, to give Him my all, and to trust Him to do the rest.

-- Pray that Imani will learn more and more the love of Christ, and that her actions and words will reflect Him at home and in all of her relationships.
+• Imani to learn more and more the love of Christ, and that her actions and words will reflect Him at home and in all of her relationships.

-- Pray that God will raise up godly believers in Tanzania who will boldly share the gospel.
+• God to raise up godly believers in Tanzania who will boldly share the gospel.

 • God to call more workers like Lauren to continue speaking without words to the precious people of Tanzania.